Working in partnership with students and their parents or guardians

-We hope the information below will tell you more about our college, our services, procedures and expectations.
-We look out for each other here; our extensive network of student support services are second to none.
+We hope the information below will tell you more about our college, our services, procedures, and expectations.
+We look out for each other here; our extensive network of student support services is second to none.
 Please see below for useful links and read some of our students’ success stories.

 A big step

 Whichever course your student is studying with us, be assured that we will do all we can to help them achieve their potential in preparation for their onward journey to success and their next step in life.

 College is very different from school; your new student will need to adapt to become an independent learner in a new environment designed to stretch and challenge them.
 There are many ways for them to get a window to the world while they’re here with our career-ready programmes that give exclusive access to internships with the UK’s leading employers, one-to-one mentoring, and trips to influential organisations overseas.